 Do staff ever have the chance to move centres?

-Due to changing young people numbers and needs, staff will occasionally be required to work in another centre/ lot.
+Due to changing young people numbers and needs, staff may be required to work in another borough.
 We aim to keep staff in their chosen area, however, this is dependent upon YP numbers.

 Is there a uniform?